 Ingredients

-- Egg – Helps to bind the dough and adds protein.
+- Egg – Adds protein and helps bind the dough together.

 Equipment Needed

-You probably have most of the kitchen items you need to make these homemade cranberry dog treats.
-You can use your favorite cookie cutters or ones shaped like dog paws or bones.
+You probably have most of the kitchen items you need to make these treats.
+You can use your favorite cookie cutters or cookie cutters for dog treats shaped like dog paws or bones.

 How to Make Cranberry Dog Treats

-- Grease a baking sheet or line it with parchment paper or a silicone mat.
+- Preheat the oven to 350°F and grease a baking sheet or line it with parchment paper or a silicone mat.

-- Pulse the whole oats or brown rice in the blender or food processor to a flour consistency.
+- Pulse the oats (or brown rice) in a food processor or blender to create flour.

-- Roll the dough out to ½ inch thickness.
+- Roll the dough out on a floured surface to about ½ inch thick.

-- Place the dough cutouts on the prepared baking sheet.
+- Place the treats on the prepared baking sheet and bake for 15 minutes.

 Recipe Variations